Billy Booth (footballer)

-William Booth (9 May 1886 – 1963) was an English professional football centre half who played in the Football League for Sheffield United.
-He made 369 appearances for Brighton & Hove Albion and was a member of the team that won the 1909–10 Southern League First Division title and the 1910 FA Charity Shield.
+William Booth (9 May 1886 – 1963) was an English professional footballer who played as a centre half in the Football League for Sheffield United.
+He made 369 appearances for Brighton & Hove Albion and was a member of the team that won the 1909–10 Southern League First Division championship and the 1910 FA Charity Shield.
 Booth was a non-playing reserve for England in February 1913.

 Personal life

 Booth served as a private in the Football Battalion of the Middlesex Regiment during the First World War.
 He died in Brighton in 1963 at the age of 76.